 11.4.3.4.4 PN and replay detection

-If dot11RSNAProtectedManagementFramesActivated is true, the recipient shall maintain a single replay counter for received individually addressed robust Management frames that do not use the QMF service and shall use the PN from the received frame to detect replays.
-If dot11QMFActivated is also true, the recipient shall maintain an additional replay counter for each ACI for received individually addressed Robust Management frames that use the QMF service.
+If dot11RSNAProtectedManagementFramesActivated is true, the recipient shall maintain a single replay counter for received individually addressed robust Management frames that are received with the To DS field equal to 0 and shall use the PN from the received frame to detect replays.
+If dot11QMFActivated is also true, the recipient shall maintain an additional replay counter for each ACI for received individually addressed Robust Management frames that are received with the To DS field equal to 1.
 The QMF receiver shall use the ACI encoded in the Sequence Number field of the received frame to select the replay counter to use for the received frame, and shall use the PN from the received frame to detect replays.
 A replayed frame occurs when the PN from the frame is less than or equal to the current value of the management frame replay counter that corresponds to the ACI of the frame.
 The transmitter shall preserve the order of protected robust Management frames that are transmitted to the same DA without the QMF service.
 When the QMF service is used, the transmitter shall not reorder robust IQMFs within an AC when the frames are transmitted to the same RA.

 Instruct the editor to modify section 11.4.4.4 as indicated (CID 1331):